Agoric/documentation/main/guides/js-programming/notifiers.md

 ## Methods

 The `updater` and `publication` both have the same three methods:
+- `updateState(state)`
-- `updateState(state)`: Supplies and sends out a new state to consumers.
+  Supplies and sends out a new state to consumers.
+All active Promises produced by `getUpdateSince()` are resolved to the next record.
+- `finish(finalState)`
-- `finish(finalState)`: Closes the stream of state changes and supplies a final state value to consumers.
+  - Closes the stream of state changes and supplies a final state value to consumers.
+- `fail(reason)`
-- `fail(reason)`: Closes the stream of state changes, indicates a failure to finish satisfactorily, and supplies a reason for the failure to consumers.
+  - Closes the stream of state changes, indicates a failure to finish satisfactorily, and supplies a reason for the failure to consumers.
+Does not provide a next state.
+Instead, it causes the Promise to be rejected with the reason, signalling that the monitored object hit an error condition.

 The `subscription` and `publication` both have this method:
 - `getUpdateSince()`: Returns `{ value, updateCount }`.